Inspired by Friedemann et al 2022.

 As the authors comment in the conclusions of both trials, improvement in sural SNAP amplitude is consistent with structural neural regeneration.
 This is important because we do not have disease modifying therapies for these peripheral neuropathies… until now perhaps.

-A day or so after finishing this blog post, I was informed about the publication of another trail in CIPN.
+A day or so after finishing this blog post, I was informed about the publication of another trial in CIPN.
 This time a pragmatic trial (n=120) from the Christie Hospital in Manchester, UK.
 A 2 point or greater improvement in MYMOP2 score was used to define response to treatment.
 The group randomised to receive ten sessions of acupuncture in addition to usual care had a responder rate of 68% compared with 33% in the group randomised to usual care alone.

 1 Friedemann T, Kark E, Cao N, et al. Acupuncture improves chemotherapy-induced neuropathy explored by neurophysiological and clinical outcomes – The randomized, controlled, cross-over ACUCIN trial.
 Phytomedicine 2022;104:154294. doi:10.1016/j.phymed.2022.154294